 There is a clear southern limit to the beach where it meets the limestone of Portland, but the northern limit is less distinct and depends on the definition used.
 Various limits have been proposed from Abbotsbury to West Bay.
 Geologically there is some merit in these arguments, but for practical purposes the limit is taken as the pier at West Bay.
 The pier is an effective barrier to longshore drift into or away from Chesil Beach.

 Under storm conditions large quantities of pebbles can be removed from the beach onto the seabed.
 For severe storms the quantities can exceed 3 Million tonnes.
 Subsequent wave and tidal action then replaces these pebbles on the front of the beach.
+See the storms pages for more information.

 The southern end of Chesil Beach